 Deindividuation and Crowd Effects

-Zimbardo's concept of deindividuation--the loss of individual identity awareness in group or anonymous contexts--has been extensively studied in relation to online behavior.
+Zimbardo's concept of deindividuation--the loss of individual identity awareness in group or anonymous contexts--has been extensively studied in relation to online identity and group behavior online.
 When people feel anonymous within a group, several things happen:

 - Personal responsibility diffuses: Each individual feels less personally responsible for the group's behavior ("everyone is doing it")